Skip to main content

 Delivery payload

-One POST can contain multiple matching events:
+One POST can contain multiple matching events.
+Up to 10 events are batched into a single delivery:

 {